-Liberal Studies (MLS)
+Liberal Studies (LBS)

-Chair David Coates, political science Program Coordinator Wanda S. Duncan
+Program Director Program Coordinator Anthony Parent Wanda S. Duncan

-The liberal studies program enables the college-educated adult student to pursue graduate study in the liberal arts.
+The liberal studies program is devoted to the interdisciplinary examination of human ideas and values, challenging students to engage in nuanced contemplation of life's most complex problems, preparing students for further study in interdisciplinary doctoral programs.
+The degree offers one of two integrated themes: American Cultural Studies or Global Studies.
 The coursework consists of both courses designed specifically for the liberal studies program and courses available in the University curriculum.
 Students are encouraged to use this flexibility to tailor interdisciplinary programs to suit their particular needs and interests.